-Furthermore, a DesignFunction may be decomposed into (sub-)DesignFunctions.
+Furthermore, a DesignFunction may be decomposed into the contained parts that are DesignFunctionPrototypes.
 This allows the functionalities provided by the parent DesignFunction to be broken up hierarchically into subfunctionalities.

 Execution time constraints on the DesignFunctionType can be expressed by ExecutionTimeConstraints, see the Timing package.